ibm-cloud-docs/monitoring/api/metrics-query-api.md

 ### Retrieve platform metrics

 This example is fetching platform metrics from Cloud Foundry!
-"I want the service name, app container age, number of bytes my app is using, and instance ID" "I want the metrics only for us-south"
+"I want the instance ID, app container age, and number of bytes my app is using" "I want the metrics only for us-south"
 "I want metrics for the last 24 hours"